Campus Security Authorities (CSA)

 CSAs are encouraged to report all crimes reported to them, on a timely basis, to The Baylor University Police Department.
-However, under the Clery Act, CSAs are only obligated to report, Clery Act qualifying crimes which occurred on campus, in public areas bordering campus and in certain non-campus buildings owned or controlled (leased) by the University.
-The qualifying crimes and geographic designations are defined in the training provided on-line.
-CSAs are not required to report qualifying crimes if they know that the incident has previously been reported to the Baylor Police Department it does not have to be reported again.
+Under the Clery Act, CSAs are required to report, Clery Act qualifying crimes which occurred on campus, in public areas bordering campus and in certain non-campus buildings owned or controlled (leased) by the University.
+The qualifying crimes and geographic designations are defined in the CSA training course.
+If it has been confirmed that an incident has previously been reported to the Baylor Police Department it does not have to be reported again.
 By creating the CSA position to include non-law enforcement personnel, the Clery Act recognizes that many individuals, including students, may not feel comfortable reporting crimes to the police, but might report incidents to other campus authorities.
-The expectation is that with CSAs passing the reportable crimes on to the Baylor Police Department the crime statistics that are compiled for the annual report will be more accurate.
+When CSAs pass reportable crimes on to the Baylor Police Department the crime statistics compiled for the annual report will be more accurate.

 CSA Crime Reporting

-When a crime is reported to a CSA please ask the individual if they would be willing to report the incident to the Baylor Police Department.
-If they agree please assist the complainant in making contact with the Baylor Police Department by calling (254) 710-2222.
+When a crime is reported please ask the individual if they are willing to report the incident to the Baylor Police Department.
+If they agree, please assist the complainant in making contact with the Baylor Police Department by calling (254) 710-2222.

-If the complainant does not wish to contact the police the CSA will need to complete a Baylor Police Department CSA report Form for all Clery qualifying crimes.
-The report needs to be submitted in a timely fashion.
-If the crime reported presents an imminent threat to the Baylor campus immediately call the Baylor Police Department should be contacted immediately.
+If the complainant does not wish to contact the police, the CSA will need to complete a CSA report form for all Clery qualifying crimes.
+The report must be submitted in a timely fashion.
+If the crime reported presents an imminent threat to the Baylor campus, the Baylor Police Department should be contacted immediately.
 The preferred method is to have CSAs submit reports online.
 Reports can also be made in person at the Baylor University Police Department located on the first floor of the Speight Parking Garage at 1521 S. 4th Street.
 Other inquires can be made by e-mailing Clery@baylor.edu.